Frequently Asked Questions

 No. See UT Health Science Center at Houston.

 Why don't you send paper applications anymore?

 Paper applications are expensive, heavy, time-consuming, and not as secure to produce.
-Also, we are able to put far more information onto the website than we can into a brochure.
+Also, there is far more information on the website than in a brochure.

 Can you evaluate my chances for admission?
 My GRE scores are...my GPA is...and my major is...

 No. We do not evaluate applicants until they have submitted a complete application, including the application fee.

 My bachelor's degree is not in Sociology.
 Can I still be admitted into your department?